Celebrating Women Leadership in Consumer Products

 Presented with Tarter Krinsky & Drogin LLP

-This event aims to serve as a community for networking, discussing hot topics, and hearing first-hand stories from women who have made their mark in the consumer products industry.
-Breakfast and refreshments will be served.
+This event served as a community for networking, discussing hot topics, and hearing first-hand stories from women who have made their mark in the consumer products industry.

 Meet Our Speakers